Shibe Park: April 1909: "Play ball!"

-For the 1923 season, Connie Mack had moved the infield back an estimated 21 ft.
+For the 1923 season, Connie Mack had the infield moved back an estimated 21 ft.
 This was a choice of speed over power, as moving the plate back increased left field and right field dimensions by 15 ft each.
 Home runs dropped about 50% for the next three seasons.
 The Shibe brothers moved it back to its original position, resulting in field dimensions of 331 ft to right field, 334 to left, and 468 to the square corner in center.

 In 1936, A's President Tom Shibe died, and Connie Mack succeeded in gaining control of the team by buying out Tom Shibe's share from his widow.
 The move made the Mack family the controlling partner in 1937, though various Shibe family members still had "considerable holdings" in the team.

 More renovation—and a round of controversy—came after the 1938 season when Mack sought to install light towers for night play, which local residents were against.
 They objected in general to the light, noise and traffic that night games would bring to the neighborhood, and objected specifically to the danger of home run balls hitting them as they sat on their porches and to the ability of fans in the upper decks to peer into their bedrooms at night.
 The matter went to court, and Mack hired a young Philadelphia lawyer to plead his case.
 The presentation of young Richardson Dilworth, future mayor of the city, carried the day: the A's won the case and the light towers went up in time for the 1939 season.
 The first night game in the AL was at Shibe Park on May 16, 1939: the Indians beat the A's, 8–3.